htcondor/htcondor/docs/version-history/development-release-series-89.rst

   This attribute will be refreshed as the same time that ``DiskUsage`` is refreshed.
   :ticket:`7486`

+- A new configuration macro ``SUBMIT_GENERATE_CUSTOM_RESOURCE_REQUIREMENTS`` can be used to disable the behavior of *condor_submit* to generate Requirements clauses for job attributes that begin with Request :ticket:`7513`

 Bugs Fixed:

 - Fixed a bug that prevented the *condor_schedd* from effectively flocking